 To ensure a private system between apps, SDKs, and users, the execution context itself (code formats, language constructs, accessible APIs, and system data) needs to reinforce these privacy boundaries, or at the very least not introduce opportunities to circumvent them.
 At the same time, we want to preserve access to the rich platform and the majority of runtime capabilities that SDKs currently have.
 Here we propose a set of updates to the runtime environment to strike this balance.

-Android code (apps and SDKs) is predominantly interpreted by the Android Runtime (ART), whether the code was written in Kotlin or Java programming language.
+Android code (apps and SDKs) is predominantly interpreted by the Android Runtime (ART), whether the code was written in Kotlin or Java.
 The richness of the ART and the language constructs it offers, coupled with the verifiability it offers when compared with alternatives—in particular native code—seems to appropriately balance functionality and privacy.
-We are proposing that SDK code consist exclusively of Dex bytecode, rather than support JNI access.
+We propose that runtime-enabled SDK code consist exclusively of Dex bytecode, rather than support JNI access.

 We are aware that there are use cases, such as the use of custom packaged SQLite, which, given the use of native code, will need to be replaced with an alternative such as the Android SDK's built-in version of SQLite.